Board representation (computer chess): Square list

 One of the simplest ways to represent a board is to create an 8x8 two-dimensional array (or, equivalently, a 64 element one-dimensional array).
 Each array element would identify what piece occupied the given square, or alternatively, if the square is empty.
 A common encoding is to consider 0 as empty, positive as white, and negative as black, e.g., white pawn +1, black pawn −1, white knight +2, black knight −2, white bishop +3, and so on.
 This scheme is called mailbox addressing.

 A problem with this approach arises during move generation.
 Each move has to be checked to ensure it does not wrap around an edge of the board, which significantly slows down the process.
 One solution is to use a 12x12 array instead, with the outer edges filled with, say, the value 99.
 During move generation, the operation to check for a piece on the destination square will also indicate whether the destination square is off the board.

 Better memory usage can be achieved with a 10x12 array, which provides the same functionalities as a 12x12 one by overlapping the leftmost and rightmost edge files (which are marked as off-the-board).
-Some chess engines use 16x16 arrays to improve the speed of the rank and file number conversion and allow some special coding tricks for attacks etc.
+Some chess engines use 16x16 arrays to improve the speed of the rank and file number conversion and allow some special coding tricks for attacks.